 This can help, but it does not appear to be as effective as certain lifestyle measures, and, like all drugs, metformin can have side effects.

 For this reason, doctors encourage most people to use lifestyle measures as far as possible.

-A study published in the Annals of Internal Medicine found that American physicians prescribed the drug metformin for fewer than 4 percent of people with prediabetes.
+One 2015 study suggests that U.S. physicians prescribe the drug metformin for fewer than 4% of people with prediabetes.